CURE Toenail Fungus for Less than $2.00 - Dr. Berg

 Public spaces such as gyms or swimming pools are prime breeding grounds for various kinds of fungi, including those responsible for giving you thickened yellow nails.
 If you visit these kinds of places frequently, be sure to wear shoes that offer protection.

 So, the next time you notice your toenail turning yellow or becoming brittle, don’t dismiss it as an aesthetic problem.
-It might be toenail fungus; early treatment can help prevent more serious complications.
+It might be toenail fungus; early treatment can help prevent more severe complications.

 Prevention Is Better Than Cure

-Here's the upside: A few simple steps can lower your risk of getting this annoying condition.
-Keeping your feet clean is key - give them a good wash, dry daily, and try not to go.
+A few simple steps can lower your risk of contracting this condition.
+Keeping your feet clean is key and giving them a good wash daily is also crucial for preventing fungus.

 Conventional Treatments for Toenail Fungus